tryggth/CDT/README.md

 * HL - Horava-Lifshitz code (LISP)
 * runlisp.sh - A shell script to run Lisp jobs on Sun Grid Engine using 'qsub runlisp.sh'

-2p1 and 3p1 code by @rajesh-kommu
+2p1 and 3p1 code by @rajesh-kommu Rajesh Kommu
-HL (Horava-Lifshitz) code by Christian Anderson 2p1-fixed-boundaries by Jonah Miller
+HL (Horava-Lifshitz) code by Christian Anderson 2p1-fixed-boundaries by @Yurlungur Jonah Miller

 DONE: Merge 2p1 and 2p1-fixed-boundaries.
 The updated code is called 2p1-fixed-boundaries.
 Works for open or periodic boundary conditions.
 DONE: Fixed Christian's code to run on Sun Grid Engine